Module Stdlib.Lexing

 character of the stream has offset 0.

-, but return a complete position
+Like lexeme_start, but return a complete position instead of an

 offset.
 When position tracking is disabled, the function returns

-, but return a complete position
+Like lexeme_end, but return a complete position instead of an

 offset.
 When position tracking is disabled, the function returns

-field of the lexbuf to reflect the start of a
+Update the lex_curr_p field of the lexbuf to reflect the start of a

 new line.
 You can call this function in the semantic action of the rule